 A. Libraries which do full reciprocal borrowing

-The following libraries extend free reciprocal borrowing privileges to students and employees from all other CPSLD libraries:
+The following libraries extend free reciprocal borrowing privileges to students, employees and emeritus faculty from all other CPSLD libraries:

 B. Libraries with some restrictions on reciprocal borrowing